Unaimend/bionim/README.md

 # Tests
 To run test just run `nimble test` in the bionim directory

+# Credits
+In this section are all packages listed on which bionim depends and which are not maintained by me
+ * [PhylogeNi](https://github.com/kerrycobb/PhylogeNi) A library for working with phylogenetic trees

 # Contributions
 If you want to contribute or think that a specific algorithm or data structure should be included in this package just create an issue.